lostplusfound/what-the-fed/README.md

 ## Forking and Customization

 Want to modify or expand the project?
 You’re welcome to fork and customize it!
-Here’s how:

-1. Fork the repository.
-2. Implement your changes and improvements.
-3. Use and modify your fork as needed.

-This approach maintains the main repository’s original vision while allowing for independent experimentation and expansion.

 ## License